 Perimenopause ends 12 months after your final menstrual bleed.
 For over half of women, the perimenopause stage lasts for over 7 years – but that doesn’t mean you have to endure through symptoms for all that time.
 The most important thing to know is this happens to all women, so you are not alone and services such as the NHS and Bia are here to help.

 This is the time from your final menstrual period onwards.
 A time free of periods and eventually not needing to worry about contraception.
-You can read more about contraception here.
+Though contraception is still recommended in the years after menstrual bleeding stops.
+If in doubt, ask your GP about whether or not you should be taking contraception.

 Post-menopause is a wonderful opportunity to prepare for what many women report as their most enjoyable years.
 This is a time when caring for your health and well-being should be a priority.
 Eating well, exercising regularly (including your pelvic floor), reducing stress and alcohol, are important for any stage of life, and are especially important during peri- and post-menopause.